 How does the change fit into Chrome’s business model?

-While Google has caught an increasing number of potentially insecure Chrome extensions since last year, often before they were offered to users, it’s also an ad-based business.
-And in a December, 2018 SEC filing its parent company, Alphabet Inc., noted that ‘changes to our data privacy practices, as well as changes to third-party advertising policies or practices may affect the type of ads and/or manner of advertising that we are able to provide which could have an adverse effect on our business.’
+While Google has caught an increasing number of potentially insecure Chrome extensions since last year, it’s also an ad-based business.
+In a December, 2018 SEC filing its parent company, Alphabet Inc., noted that “changes to our data privacy practices, as well as changes to third-party advertising policies or practices may affect the type of ads and/or manner of advertising that we are able to provide which could have an adverse effect on our business.”